Skip to content

 Currently there is no easy upgrade option for icons with name changes in SVG sprites.
 Each usage where an icon name is changed will need to be updated.

-• If you choose to switch over to the “full” sprites when you upgrade to Version 7, be sure to check whether your icons need to be resized to account for the additional whitespace and adjust any custom styling you may have added to align or pad icons depending on their shape.
+Be sure to check whether your icons need to be resized to account for the additional whitespace and adjust any custom styling you may have added to align or pad icons depending on their shape.

 This icon is updated.
 It’s somewhere.